JamieB92/Gamer-Connect-Backend-PP5/README.md

 As a GamerConnect user, I intend to contribute to post discussions by adding comments, allowing me to share thoughts and engage with fellow gamers.

 ### Comment Control:
-As the owner of a comment, I wish to have the capability to delete my comments, allowing me to manage the content within the application.
+As the owner of a comment, I wish to have the capability to delete and edit my comments, allowing me to manage the content within the application.

-### Comment Amendment:
-As the author of a comment, I hope to edit my comments to correct or update my contributions within the discussion.

 ## Epic 4 - User Profiles & Connections: